All Episodes

 She wants to stop fracking.

-She's basically said to uh uh these audiences that by the time we get through with federal, state, and local regulations, they won't be able to frack.
+She's basically said to these audiences that by the time we get through with federal, state, and local regulations, they won't be able to frack.

-Now, that would damage Sean, America's number one manufacturing industry, and probably the only real growth component of our economy in the last ten years, and she would wipe it out.
+Now, that would damage Sean, America's number one manufacturing industry, and probably the only real growth component of our economy in the last 10 years, and she would wipe it out.

-It's great for national security because then all these countries that donate so much money to her, they won't hate that hate our guts.
+It's great for national security because then all these countries, well, that donate so much money to her, that hate her guts.

 Those people will be out of business, will be energy independent.